 There are several ways to get to the top.
 For the real adventurer, there is hiking or biking to the top.
-Most others will either drive, get driven, or take the Pikes Peak Cog Railway.
-The drive is 19 miles each way.
-It takes approximately 1.5 – 2 hours to get up and back.
-There are a few overlooks on route.
+Most others will either drive or get driven.
+The highway drive is 19 miles each way.
+It takes approximately 1.5 – 2 hours to get up and back, more if there’s traffic.
+It’s important to go slowly, downshift, and don’t ride your breaks too much going downhill.
+There are a several exciting overlooks on route.

 Once to the top, there are breathtaking 360° views of the surrounding mountains and Front Range.
 There is one main building which houses a gift shop and a cafeteria.

 On the way down there is a brake check station.
 If your bakes are hotter than 300°F, you will probably be asked to pull over and let them cool.
 There is a small gift shop and cafe, as well as a small gemstone mining station at the pull-over.

 Another way to reach the top is by Cog Railway.
 The train departs year round from Manitou Springs.